 Cape Town is currently experiencing severe water restrictions

-• Water is limited to 87 litres (23 gallons) per person per day
+• Water is limited to 50 litres (about 13 gallons) per person per day

 How this will affect your stay

-• Some Swimming Pools will not be full or in operation
+- Some swimming pools will not in operation

 See how quickly it adds up!
 (1 gallon = 3.8 litres)